Kirkwall Lifeboat Station: History

 In worsening condition on 8 November 1971, the Danish fishing vessel Clupea broke her moorings and ran aground near Kirkwall Pier.
 Three other Danish vessels were also torn from their moorings.
 The Grace Paterson Ritchie managed to tow the Rosslau and Anne Stranne clear of Kirkwall pier, then set anchor, to veer down and tow the Clupea, and then the Kami.
 With the highest praise for his seamanship and skill from all concerned, Staff Coxswain Robert Hunter Dennison was awarded the RNLI Bronze Medal, with the crew receiving Medal Service certificates.
-It was estimated that this service had saved not just 20 men, but also boats worth over £100,000, and a suitable donation was made to the Institution from the insurance companies.
+As well as saving the lives of 20 men, it was estimated that this service had also saved vessels worth over £100,000, and a suitable donation was made to the Institution from the insurance companies.

 A lifeboat station was eventually opened at Kirkwall on 30 May 1972.
 In 1974, Grace Paterson Ritchie was sent for maintenance, and for one year, the station operated a lifeboat, 48-016 Douglas Currie (ON 1021).
 Grace Paterson Ritchie would return in 1975, and served through until 1988, when the RNLI finally decided that this type of boat didn't fit with usual RNLI operations, and the two lifeboats, and a later boat, 70-003 City of Bristol (ON 1030), were withdrawn and sold out of service.

 In a violent storm of 22 January 1984, the fishing vessel Benachie broke her moorings, and was washed ashore on Rousay island.
 Grace Paterson Ritchie arrived on scene, dropped anchor, and veering down, managed to get a line aboard.
 The vessel and three crew were towed to safety.
 Coxswain Capt.
 William Swanson Sinclair received the RNLI Bronze Medal for this service.

 Kirkwall would receive 52-39 Mickie Salvesen (ON 1135) in 1988, a new 52-foot lifeboat.
 Just six weeks later, the Arun lifeboat headed out at 07:18 on the 13 September 1988, into 20-foot seas and a force 6 storm, to the aid of the 500-ton bulk cement carrier BC Mercurius, which had suffered engine failure approximately one mile north of Noup Head, Westray.
 Four crewmen were recovered by helicopter, leaving just two crew aboard.
 Setting up a tow line several times, the lifeboat managed to pull the vessel away from the shore, until the vessel could set anchor, and await a tug.
 The lifeboat arrived home at 08:55 the following day.
 For what turned out to be his last service, Coxswain Capt.
 William Swanson Sinclair would receive a second-service clasp to his previously won bronze medal.

 In 1989, dredging works were undertaken to accommodate the Arun-class lifeboat at the harbour berth, and new station buildings were constructed in 1990, to include a workshop and improved crew facilities.